IoT based Raspberry Pi home automation using IBM Bluemix

 After performing the above steps, we need to install the python IoTF packages for running the server1.py script on the laptop/webserver.
 To install that, perform this command:

 pip install ibmiotf

 You also need to check if your system has “pip” installed, if it isn’t, you need to install it based on your OS.

 For mac–> sudo easy_install pip

 For windows–> Check this tutorial.

-Step 6: Running and executing the Raspberry Pi home automation system
+Step 6: Run and Execute the Raspberry Pi Home Automation System